nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 Some of the variables like `PGOPTIONS`, `PGDATABASE`, `PGUSER`, `PGPASSWORD` are already used by scripts(created and initialized with values from `/etc/xroad/db.properties` file) so adding same variables to `db_libpq.env` won't have any effect on script behaviour.

+In case it is needed to pass additional flags to internally initialized `PGOPTIONS` variable, then `PGOPTIONS_EXTRA` variable can be used.
+It will be appended to `PGOPTIONS` variable.